 Help is at hand

 So there you have it – helpful insights into academic publishing from language professionals.
-If you would like to hear more about the topics discussed in Den Bosch last weekend, check out the SENSE blog, where participants are sharing their own impressions of the conference.
+If you would like to hear more about the topics discussed in Den Bosch, check out the SENSE blog, where participants are sharing their own impressions of the conference.

 Problems are solved when experts get together